Arsey/keras-transfer-learning-for-oxford102/README.md

 # caffe-oxford102
 This is for training a deep convolutional neural network to classify images in the Oxford 102 category flower dataset.
-The model is fine-tuned from the Caffe reference model.

 Download the Oxford 102 category dataset: